WICG/bundle-preloading/bundle-format.md

 For further details about how the variants-value represents content negotiation, see [the specification's explanation](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html#section-4.2.1).
 Note that the proposal here is to use a simpler `index`, and move the more advanced index to the `negotiated-index` section.

-### Packaged applications

-*Note: These sections extends beyond the scope of this repository, and should be removed from this document.
-Proponents of this sort of use case should instead develop their own, separate proposal for these sorts of sections.
-They are included for illustrative purposes, to demonstrate the potential of layering/embedding to capture everything in the current Web Bundles specification.*

-The `primaryURL` section may optionally be used in the case of a bundle representing a sense of entry-point/fallback to the bundle.
-It is not used by any of the bundle applications in this repository, but may be used to build a sense of "packed application" with resource bundles, e.g., for an Electron app.

-The `manifest` section serves a similar purpose, indicating the URL of the web app manifest, for packaged applications.

-In both cases, the body of the section is simply a `tstr`, representing a URL path.

 ## FAQ

 #### Q: Why not use .tar or .zip?